Hill’s Prescription Diet W/D Canine canned dog food is not rated due to its intentional therapeutic design.

 The seventh ingredient is powdered cellulose, a non-digestible plant fiber usually made from the by-products of vegetable processing.
 Except for the usual benefits of fiber, powdered cellulose provides no nutritional value to a dog.

-After the chicken liver flavor, we find soybean oil.
-It is red flagged here only due to its rumored (yet unlikely) link to canine food allergies.
+After the chicken liver flavor, we find soybean oil which is red flagged here only due to its rumored (yet unlikely) link to canine food allergies.

 However, since soybean oil is high in omega-6 fatty acids and contains no omega-3’s, it’s considered less nutritious than flaxseed oil or a named animal fat.